 Non-voting members can be nominated by PSC members, Advisory Committees, GT members or co-chairs, or be self-nominated, They must be approved by the GT.
 A roster that clearly denotes voting and non-voting members will be maintained on the CBP webpage for each GT.

-Each signatory should appoint a representative to serve as a voting member of a GT if the signatory plans to participate in the achievement of any outcomes or targets under that goal.
-By doing so, signatory members commit to being actively engaged and/or informed in Goal Team discussions and activities that advance outcome achievement for the outcomes that their PSC member has committed to.
+Each signatory should appoint a representative to serve as a voting member of a GT if the signatory plans to participate in the achievement of any Outcomes or Targets under that Goal.
+By doing so, signatory members commit to being actively engaged and/or informed in GT discussions and activities that advance outcome achievement for the outcomes that their PSC member has committed to.

 GT co-chairs and workgroup chairs may also serve as a signatory’s designated voting member.
 To empower non-signatory partners in the decision-making process, priority for at-large membership will be reserved for NGOs, quasi-governmental organizations, academic institutions, federal agencies, and other local practitioners.
 At-large members will be confirmed by the GT through the established decision-making process of the GT.